 Such a suspension should only be imposed after careful consideration and should be reviewed regularly to ensure that it is not unnecessarily protracted.
 Excluding an Officer from participation in Guild activities is not in itself a form of disciplinary action whilst the investigation is progressing.

-Legal Advice The Officer will be entitled to seek advice, for example legal advice, the cost of which will be met by them.
+Legal Advice The Officer will be entitled to seek advice, for example legal advice, the cost of which will be met by themselves.

 Informal Warning Should an issue be resolved informally, the officer will be made fully aware of what steps need to be taken to address the disciplinary issue.
 They will also be told when this will be reviewed and over what period.
 Officers will be informed of what action will be taken if they fail to improve either their performance or conduct (see below).
 Informal warnings and /or counselling are not part of the formal disciplinary procedure and officers should be made aware of this.